Feb 03, 2026 · 9 min read

 Three weeks before the motor fails, the AI detects a microscopic, 2% harmonic deviation in the vibration signature.
 Before the SCADA system even notices a temperature rise, Proxus triggers an automated, low-priority Work Order in your SAP/CMMS system: "Schedule Bearing Replacement for Motor A during next weekend's planned shift change."

 The repair is executed during planned, zero-impact hours.
-Unplanned downtime drops to absolute zero.
+Unplanned downtime can drop significantly.

 Stop Paying the Downtime Tax

 Calculating your True Downtime Cost is a sobering exercise, but it is the critical first step toward digital transformation.
-Every hour your critical machines sit idle, your profit margins are being actively incinerated.
+Every hour your critical machines sit idle, your profit margins are being actively reduced.

 You do not need to replace your heavy machinery to make it smart.
 By deploying a modern IIoT platform that leverages Edge Computing and Unified Namespace principles, you can turn your 20-year-old assets into highly predictable, self-monitoring nodes.